 1951 - 2000

 1957 Bradford Durfee Technical Institute changes its name to Bradford Durfee College of Technology, to distinguish itself as a college granting 4-year degrees.

-1960 NBIT and BTI merge to form Southeastern Massachusetts Technological Institute.
+1960 New Bedford Institute of Technology and Bradford Durfee College of Technology merge to form Southeastern Massachusetts Technological Institute (SMTI).
 Massachusetts General Court appropriates $1.5 million for acquisition of a campus site and development of architectural plans.

-1962 The Massachusetts state legislature creates Southeastern Massachusetts Technological Institute (SMTI) by merging the New Bedford Technical Institute and Bradford Durfee Technical Institute.
+1962 The Massachusetts state legislature creates Southeastern Massachusetts Technological Institute (SMTI) by merging the New Bedford Institute of Technology and Bradford Durfee College of Technology.
 Dr. Joseph Leo Driscoll is named President.

 1963 Massachusetts General Court appropriates $6 million for construction of North Dartmouth SMTI campus.